 - Records of expenses relating to your self-employed business

-Can my accountant file my tax return?
+Can my accountant or bookkeeper file my tax return?

 Steps for how to fill in a tax return online